ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/content_encryption.md

 # Setup overview

-To implement client side decryption, you will combine both symmetric-key and public-key cryptography in the following way:
+To implement client-side decryption, you will combine both symmetric-key and public-key cryptography in the following way:

 1. Create a random symmetric-key for each document, granting each document a _unique_ key.
     <!-- Image here -->